Kinetic Interacting Particle Langevin Monte Carlo: Nonasymptotic Analysis

-As outlined above in \eqref{eq:triangle}, we will first show the concentration of the stationary measure $\pi_\Theta$ onto the \gls*{mmle} solution $\bar{\theta}_\star$.
-We then show the convergence of the numerical schemes to the stationary measure $\pi_\Theta$.
+As outlined above in \eqref{eq:triangle}, we will first show the concentration of the stationary measure $\pi_\Theta$ onto the \gls*{mmle} solution $\bar{\theta}_\star$, then show the convergence of the KIPLD to the stationary measure $\pi_\Theta$.
 Finally, we will provide the error bounds for the numerical schemes.